pavelm10/asyncpipe/README.md

 execution of the down stream tasks.
 Rerunning the pipeline is supported and only failed/unfinished tasks are executed, provided their dependencies are done.

+### Cycle Detection
+Before the pipeline runs it performs a cycle detection in case the user defined cyclic dependencies.

 ### Soft Failures
 If task's parameter `fail_softly` is set True and the task raises exception than the state will be `FAILED SOFTLY` allowing downstream tasks to execute.
 It is useful when the pipeline contains many branches